 FREEDOM IS A CONSTANT STRUGGLE

-My favorite are the recorded speeches of Dr. King; The Best of the Speeches.
+The recorded speeches of Dr. King; The Best of the Speeches.

 For a documentary on the Civil Rights Movement, watch the PBS Special: Eyes on the Prize

 My favorite book on the Civil Rights Movement is Freedom Summer: The Savage Season of 1964 That Made Mississippi Burn and Made America a Democrary by Bruce Watson.
+Read it if you want to know what really happened during the civil rights movement of the fifties and sixties.

 Here are two great albums of classic protest songs.